Spatial Transcriptomics Technologies

 Spatial transcriptomics

 Spatial transcriptomics extends the concept of single-cell sequencing further by adding the coordinates for each cell or spot on a slide.
 This allows us to understand both the molecular and spatial context for gene expression.
-Many of the challenges of scRNA-seq are also present in spatial transcriptomics.

-Figure 3: Example of histology slide from a liver biopsy, annotated by a pathologist.
+Figure 4: Example of histology slide from a liver biopsy, annotated by a pathologist.

 Image source: Holzinger et al. (2019)

-These technologies can be broadly categorized into two groups: sequencing-based and imaging-based.
+Spatial transcriptomic technologies can be broadly categorized into two groups: sequencing-based and imaging-based.
 We will now discuss the different technologies within each of these categories as well as their advantages and disadvantages.

 Sequencing-based technologies

-Figure 4: Comparison of Visium and Visium HD data in FFPE human colorectal cancer, showcasing the resolution that can be achieved with sequencing-based methods.
+Figure 6: Comparison of Visium and Visium HD data in FFPE human colorectal cancer, showcasing the resolution that can be achieved with sequencing-based methods.

-Image source: 10X Genomics: Your introduction to Visium HD
+Image source: 10X Genomics: Your Introduction to Visium HD

 Advantages and disadvantages